tamarakaufler/grpc-char-vs-rune/acceptance/README.md

 ## Implementation

- Acceptance tests run against the scratch cloud environment:
+ Acceptance tests run against the cloud/container dev environment:

  ```
-  a) scratch environment must be set up:
+  a) cloud dev environment must be set up:
         as a scratch cloud cluster with a particular namespace, where the relevant services that the
         acceptance testing needs, are running

                 OR

-  b) using docker-compose setting up all the relevant services that the acceptance testing needs running
+  b) using docker-compose setting up all the relevant services needed during the acceptance testing
+     are running
  ```

 They leverage a library with predefined tests related to various services, that other services can use